dchu096/dchu096/README.md

 # About me

  I’m a coder that breaks everything from pieces to pieces.
+Tutorials?
+Obviously **NO**.
+I would be the person who likes to create something different out of what the devs put in tutorial. fiddle around with every settings until the stuff breaks, or put a bunch of codes until the bot overloads.
+Thats me!

 # Currently working on:

 MEmubot is just a random bot that i make for MEmu discord server.
 The main target is to actually replace the most 2 common bots named dyno and carl.
 The reason why is these 2 bots in the server dont do much.
 Carl only do roles assignment and dyno do moderations.
 So i decide to create MEmubot to basically do them all + music for rythm replacement.

+Droid Fighter is a tutorial from unity.
+Named FPS shooter and i just extended it using imagination and try to create somehow another thing which is so different to what the tutorial is like

+Webpage is also a mess.

 <!--